Radiocommunications (Spectrum Licence Allocation — 1800 MHz Band) Determination 2015

 (4) An applicant must not be re-admitted to the auction after withdrawing.

-Part 5 Allocation for a predetermined price
+Part 5 Allocation for a pre‑determined price

+Overview of Part 5 This Part outlines the pre-determined price procedures for allocation of spectrum licences without an auction.
 This Part also sets out what happens if an offer for a spectrum licence at a pre-determined price is not accepted, the allocation process is terminated or full payment is not made for a spectrum licence.
+An eligibility payment made by an applicant is deducted from the total of the pre-determined prices to be paid for the spectrum licences accepted by the applicant.
+A spectrum licence is issued once the full balance of the pre-determined price for all spectrum licences has been paid. |

-5.1 Allocation for a predetermined price without an auction
+5.1 Allocation for a pre‑determined price without an auction

-(1) If, before the auction manager sets the start date and time for the first and second rounds of the auction under section 6.7, the ACMA considers that it may be able to allocate spectrum licences for lots without having to conduct an auction to identify the highest value user for the spectrum represented by those lots, the ACMA may offer to allocate spectrum licences for the lots for a predetermined price, as set out in this Part.
+(1) If, before the auction manager sets the start date and time for the first and second rounds of the auction under section 6.7, the ACMA considers that it may be able to allocate spectrum licences for lots without having to conduct an auction to identify the highest value user for the spectrum represented by those lots, the ACMA may offer to allocate spectrum licences for the lots for a pre‑determined price, as set out in this Part.

-(2) The offer of a spectrum licence will be conditional on payment of the predetermined price.
+(2) The offer of a spectrum licence will be conditional on payment of the pre‑determined price.

 5.2 ACMA must have regard to applicants’ requirements